Meet our team and committee

 - Share stories of success as individuals, organisations, and governments make positive climate choices, building hope and optimism in our collective ability to provide a healthy, liveable planet for future generations

-- Encourage others to sign the Communicators Declare pledge
+- Encourage others to sign the Comms Declare pledge

 - Reduce my carbon footprint and live a more sustainable life.

-Please spread the word amongst your networks and encourage all communication, marketing, media, creative and advertising professionals to join Communicators Declare.
+Please spread the word amongst your networks and encourage all communication, marketing, media, creative and advertising professionals to draw their own line in the sand by joining Comms Declare.

 If you would like to get more involved, please email us at email@example.com.
-Communicators Declare is run entirely by volunteers and we would love to put your skills to good use.
+Comms Declare is run entirely by volunteers and we would love to put your skills to good use.